Marie-Louise von Motesiczky Charitable Trust

 Refugees at Home (CC 1177765)

 Refugees at Home was founded in February 2016 to address the homeless crisis among refugees and asylum seekers by introducing them to registered hosts, who are willing to offer short-term accommodation while their applications and appeals are being processed.
-The Marie-Louise von Motesiczky Charitable Trust has supported the cost of a placement administrator over three years from 2019-22.
-From 2022 the Trust will fund a Senior Placement Coordinator for three years; an Administrative Lead for one year and two Placement Coordinators for one year each.
+By funding a number of core staffing costs, the Marie-Louise von Motesiczky Charitable Trust has played a significant role in the Charity’s expansion to become the UK’s largest hosting organisation.
+From 2022 the Trust has funded a Senior Placement Coordinator for three years; an Administrative Lead for one year and two Placement Coordinators for one year each.

 Tate (an exempt charity)

 The Marie-Louise von Motesiczky Charitable Trust has been supporting Tate since 2012 when it presented the bulk of Marie-Louise’s personal papers.
 Since then the Trust has funded the cataloguing and digitisation of those papers, to which a final tranche has been added with almost all her surviving drawings and sketchbooks.
-Further funding has supported a display dedicated to the life and context of Marie-Louise in the Archive Gallery at Tate Britain, which has been renamed in her honour, and the Emigré Art Archives Project.
-This is cataloguing and digitising material from four more archives at Tate that relate to the work of émigré artists, critics and art historians during the middle years of the twentieth century.
+Further funding supported a display in 2019-20 dedicated to the life and context of Marie-Louise in the Archive Gallery at Tate Britain, which has been renamed in her honour.

 www.tate.org.uk/research/archive